-This year, Le Va celebrates the tenth anniversary of the programme, with nearly 100 Pasifika health and disability workers successfully completing the programme.
-Over this time we’ve had the opportunity to analyse, research, refresh, scrutinize, evolve and draw upon world leading theory and methods in leadership development.
-Contemporary leadership with Pasifika cultural reference points is not a tidy toolkit or theory – Le Tautua reflects how leading in this complexity requires practical application of real-world experience.
+Le Tautua has been running for 14 years, with more than 100 Pasifika health and disability workers successfully completing the programme.
+Over this time, we have had the opportunity to analyse, research, refresh, scrutinise, evolve, and draw upon world leading theory and methods in leadership development.
+Contemporary leadership with Pasifika cultural reference points is not a tidy toolkit or theory – Le Tautua reflects how leading in this complex area requires practical application of real-world experience.
 Past participants are our testimony:

 “A mind-blowing experience; I felt like I crawled in a little cat, and I’m going to walk out like a lion.
 In my organisation, I follow, I’m going to be more courageous now.”

 “What was very good was the space to discuss and drive towards integration of Pasifika concepts into our leadership, with the freedom to explore meanings in the group setting – words and actions are powerful.”